alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 </svg>
 ```

-We start by defining a `<mask>`, in which we can draw the black and white shapes that make up the mask.
+We start by defining a `<mask>`, in which we draw the black and white shapes that make up the mask.
-Then we reference the mask in the `mask` attribute of our image, and the SVG renderer shows the appropriate parts of the image.
+Then we reference the mask in the `mask` attribute of our image, and the SVG renderer only shows the parts of the image that are below a white part of the mask.

 Masks allow more sophisticated effects than clips: as well as a simple black/white--off/on, we can use shades of grey to more precisely control the opacity of the image that shows through.
+The darker the shade, the lower the opacity of the original image.

 For example, I could cut out the globe, and then highlight a single part of it:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_8_mask_cutout.svg" %}
 </figure>

-Although I didn't use any shades of grey in this project, it's a nice example of the power allowed by masks: we can compose multiple shapes for a more complex effect.
+Although I didn't use any shades of grey to make my hearts app, it's a nice example of the power allowed by masks: we can compose multiple shapes for a more complex effect.
 This particular mask has three shapes: a black rectangle, a grey circle, and a white outline of Africa.

-By creating a mask with a white background and a black shape, we can draw an outside stroke:
+By creating a mask with a white background and a black shape, we can discard the half of a double-width stroke that falls inside the image -- and thus, we have an outer stroke:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_9_mask_outer_stroke.svg" %}
 </figure>

-And here's how that works:
+And here's some more SVG:

 ```
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">